-In January, our Asia Fixed Income team provided an outlook for the asset class in 2020.
-Since then, developments associated with coronavirus have dominated attention and affected sentiment towards financial markets worldwide.
+In 2020, developments associated with coronavirus have dominated attention and affected sentiment towards financial markets worldwide.
 In this update, Jamie Grant, Head of Emerging Market and Asia Fixed Income, explains why the virus has attracted so much attention and outlines some of the changes that have been made to First State Investments’ Asian Fixed Income portfolios as a result.

 In recent days the pace of new coronavirus infections have shown signs of slowing in China, but we have seen an increase in outbreaks as far away as Korea, Japan and Italy.
 The effectiveness of government-imposed shutdowns in various regions in China has received global attention and, from some, criticism.
 Yet if the pace of new infections continues to decline, it is reasonable to suggest that measures taken have helped achieve a slowdown in the spread of the disease.

 Some manufacturing activity in China has come back on line over the past few days, with most regions encouraging workers to return to work in a flexible manner.
 This process is a slow one, however, and is likely to remain so for some time given travel restrictions that remain in place across the country, school closures and a general unwillingness to leave home.